-ANZ has on issue four outstanding Non-innovative hybrid Tier 1 capital instruments:
+ANZ has on issue three outstanding Non-innovative hybrid Tier 1 capital instruments:

-- ANZ Convertible Preference Shares.
+ANZ Convertible Preference Shares.
 On 30 September 2008 ANZ issued \$1,081 million of convertible preference shares (CPS1), on 17 December 2009 ANZ issued \$1,969 million of convertible preference shares (CPS2) and on 28 September 2011 ANZ issued \$1,340 million of convertible preference shares (CPS3) that mandatorily convert into ordinary shares on 16 June 2014, 15 December 2016 and 1 September 2019 respectively, subject to certain conditions being satisfied.
 They may also convert earlier under certain circumstances and ANZ, subject to APRA's approval, has a right to convert CPS3 in its discretion on each semi-annual dividend payment date from 1 September 2017.
 In particular, CPS3 will mandatorily convert into ordinary shares if ANZ's Common Equity Capital Ratio4 is equal to or less than 5.125% (or APRA determines that to be the case).
 The number of shares issued to a CPS3 holder on conversion following a breach of that ratio is limited to the Maximum Conversion Number of 10.2407 ordinary shares per CPS3 (although the CPS3 terms in respect of the Maximum Conversion Number may be amended once APRA's Basel III regulations are finalised).
 CPS3 may also be redeemed for cash on each semiannual dividend payment date from 1 September 2017, subject to APRA's approval.
 The distributions are preferred, non-cumulative, payable quarterly (in respect of CPS1 and CPS2) and semi-annually (in respect of CPS3) and based on the 90 day (in respect of CPS1 and CPS2) and 180 day (in respect of CPS3) Australian Bank Bill Rate plus a margin of 250 basis points (in respect of CPS1) and 310 basis points (in respect of CPS2 and CPS3) and are subject to ANZ's Directors resolving to pay in their absolute discretion and other payment tests being satisfied.
-In a winding-up of ANZ, the convertible preference shares will rank equal with other preference shares, but behind all depositors and creditors and ahead of ordinary shareholders. - UK Stapled Securities.
-On 15 June 2007 ANZ raised GBP450 million of non-cumulative mandatory convertible stapled securities.
-On 15 June 2012, or an earlier date under certain circumstances, the UK Stapled Securities will mandatorily convert into ordinary shares, subject to certain conditions being satisfied.
-The distributions are non-cumulative at a fixed rate of 6.54% payable semi-annually.
-In a winding-up of ANZ, the ANZ preference shares forming part of the UK Stapled Securities will rank equal with other preference shares, but behind all depositors and creditors and ahead of ordinary shareholders.
+In a winding-up of ANZ, the convertible preference shares will rank equal with other preference shares, but behind all depositors and creditors and ahead of ordinary shareholders.